Notes on the Geography of France: Paris 1: Gothic

 The balustrades and pinnacles, here on the west or entrance front, are also from the 19th century.
 The size of the rose window hints at what lies within.

-Visitors rarely wonder how this stone building holds together--resists the thrust of the roof--when it has such modest buttressing.
+Visitors rarely wonder how this stone building resists the thrust of the roof with such modest buttressing.
 The answer is iron rods lacing the envelope together.

 Otherwise the structure would fly apart.